 - Opportunities for sports clubs etc

 Family support.
-Provide access to Family support worker, parenting classes etc for families who request support.
+Provide access to our onsite Family support worker, parenting classes etc for families who request support.

 Support children by funding the cost of the 1:1 iPad scheme.